lennonokun/hustle/README.md

 [speedle](https://tck.mn/speedle/).

 ## Running
-Either build the crate with `cargo build --release`, an executable `wordlers` in `target/release`.
+Either build the crate with `cargo build --release`, which should create an executable `wordlers` in `target/release`.
 You can then run the binary like in the following examples:

 ```
 # play wordle